 Clayton was raised in Clemson, South Carolina.
 Clayton is married to Anna and they have two Sons, Ty who is eight and Jackson, five.
 When Clayton is not serving at the Stewart Center he enjoys spending time with family, reading and enjoying the outdoors.

-As Program Director at the Andrew P. Stewart Center, Ashley Hicks oversees all programs including After School Program, Youth Program, Food Cooperative, STEM Program, and Summer Camp.
-Some of her key responsibilities include managing program staff, planning curriculum, planning community events, and coordinating volunteers.
+As the Program Director at the Andrew P. Stewart Center, Ashley oversees the Education, Wellness, and Resident Enrichment Programs.
+Some of her key responsibilities include program development, connecting families to local resources, and measuring program effectiveness.